If you’ve tried to look it up yourself, you’ll find many resources that define unconscious in various forms and contexts.

 As children trying to interpret the world, we create a set of beliefs to define everything new that we see.

-Unknown to us, these definitions persist in our memories and affect everything we experience as adults.
-This is what psychologists refer to as an unconscious bias.
+Unknown to us, these definitions persist in our memories and affect everything we experience as we grow into adulthood.
+This is what psychologists refer to as “unconscious bias“.

 However, by working with our minds, we can learn to identify unconscious biases and correct them.

-How do you define unconscious after reviewing this article?
+How do you define unconscious after reading this article?
 Share your thoughts below.